Some years ago I went on a language trip, learning French in New Caledonia, a French governed group of islands in the South Pacific.

 The reasons for me taking the opportunity in order of priority were:

 - To see New Caledonia (sun, beaches, culture etc.)

 In hindsight I don’t believe these priories were in the correct order.

-Travelling with a group of other students we took French classes at the Centre de Rencontres et d’Échanges Internationaux du Pacifique (CREIPAC) in the morning most days and had group activities in the afternoons.
+Travelling with a group of other students we took French classes at the Centre de Rencontres et d’Échanges Internationaux du Pacifique (CREIPAC) in Noumea in the morning most days and had group activities in the afternoons.

 The classes were probably really good and it’s possible I entirely wasted the experience and came away with no new language skills.
 I think what I hadn’t considered was the heat, and while the classrooms were air-conditioned, just looking out the window or sitting outside during a break made me wish I was out there and it was extremely hard to learn anything.
 It kinda felt like a prison (with a pretty view of the water!).

 Upside: staying at Hotel Beaurivage meant we were right in the beautiful Baie des Citrons and could swim at the beach accross the street.

 If I went back I would not do the classes and instead speak to the locals as much as I could to use the language that way.
 I can learn French in a classroom in Wellington.
 Or perhaps in France in cooler weather or given more time.

 Absolutely the best day was when we went to Amedee Island.
 We saw island dancing over an amazing buffet lunch, climbed up the lighthouse, swam with sharks and lazed on the beach.

 Tijibaou Cultural Centre – impressive from the outside and some interesting exhibits inside.